top of page

 ABOUT

-Home Ground is a collaborative creativity and wellbeing initiative for women who have experienced incarceration or are engaged in the justice system.
+Home Ground is a collaborative creativity and wellbeing initiative for women who have experienced incarceration or are involved in the justice system.

-Home Ground projects use creative arts practice, such as theatre, photography, writing and music, as a non-threatening, strengths-based approach to self-empowerment, community connectedness and wellbeing.
+Home Ground projects use creative arts as a non-threatening, strengths-based approach to promote self-empowerment, community connection, and overall wellbeing.

 Vision